jenkinsci/zos-connector-plugin/README.md

 > View IBM z/OS Connector [on the plugin site](https://plugins.jenkins.io/zos-connector) for more information.

 > **Warning**
-> This plugin is currently in the support mode.
+> This plugin is currently in support-only mode.
 > The [z/OS DevOps](https://www.jenkins.io/doc/pipeline/steps/zdevops/) Pipeline step might suit you better.

 > **Warning**